How to write

 Every high school student sees college as a finish line.
 Few expect it to feel like the start of another long race.

 This example opens with contrast and clarity.
-It signals the topic and adds tension without overdoing it.
-A good hook stays in motion.
-It makes space for the next sentence.
+It signals the topic and adds tension while making space for the next sentence.

 Example: